PDF(909.8 KB) View with Adobe Reader on a variety of devices

 The information in this document was created from the devices in a specific lab environment.
 All of the devices used in this document started with a cleared (default) configuration.
 If your network is live, ensure that you understand the potential impact of any command.

-Per-user dACL can be configured for any user in the internal store using a custom user attribute.
+Per-user dACL can be configured for any user in the internal store that uses a custom user attribute.
 For a user in the Active Directory (AD), any attribute of type string can be used to achieve the same.
 This section provides information required to configure the attributes both on ISE and AD along with the configuration required on ISE for this feature to work.

 Configure a New Custom User Attribute on ISE

 Navigate to Administration > Identity Management > Settings > User Custom Attributes.
 Click the + button, as shown in the image, to add a new attribute and save the changes.
 In this example, the name of the custom attribute is ACL.

 In order to configure downloadable ACLs, navigate to Policy > Policy Elements > Results > Authorization > Downloadable ACLs.
 Click Add.
 Provide a name, content of the dACL, and save the changes.
 As shown in the image, the name of the dACL is NotMuchAccess.

 Configure an Internal User Account with the Custom Attribute

 Navigate to Administration > Identity Management > Identities > Users > Add.
 Create a user and configure the custom attribute value with the name of the dACL that the user needs to get when authorized.
 In this example, the name of the dACL is NotMuchAccess.

 Configure a AD User Account

 On the Active Directory, navigate to the user account properties and then on to the Attribute Editor tab.
 As shown in the image, aCSPolicyName is the attribute used to specify the dACL name.
 However, as mentioned earlier, any attribute which can accept a string value can be used as well.

 Import the Attribute from AD to ISE